theprimarybrain/theprimarybrain.github.io/_posts/2024-02-11-How-to-Write-a-Complete-Sentence.md

   credit: Laurin Brainard
   creditlink: ""
 ---
 Do your students need some extra help writing sentences?
 Let's spend some time brushing up on the writing strategies your students NEED!
-For my stdents to be successful at writing paragraphs by the end of the year, they first need learn how to write a complete sentence.
+For my students to be successful at writing paragraphs by the end of the year, they first need learn how to write a complete sentence.
 Once they master writing simple sentences, then they can learn how to expand a sentence, how to combine two sentences, and how to proofread their sentences.

 ## What does a complete sentence need?

 The first step in learning to write beautiful sentences is to master how to write a simple sentence.
 When I first teach a student to write a sentence, I like to begin with a simple 3 word sentence such as _He is tall._ The sentence is very short, but it contains all the features that our students need to learn when first writing a complete sentence:
-1. The sentence has a subject and a verb.
+1. A sentence has a subject and a verb.
-2. The sentence is a complete thought.
+2. A sentence is a complete thought.
 3. A sentence begins with a capital letter.
 4. A sentence has an ending mark.